Mediating College Education Expenses & Divorce

 Future Education Costs

 In certain instances, the need to pay higher education expenses can justify a probate judge modifying a divorce judgment because of a statutory “material change in circumstances.”
-Still, if Irene footed the bill for Joe’s four years at Bennington and waited until his graduation to seek a court order for Harry to contribute to the college expenses, the court unlikely would reward her undue delay.
+Still, if Irene footed the bill for Joe’s four years at Bennington and waited until his graduation to seek a court order for Harry to contribute to the college expenses, the court is unlikely would reward her undue delay.

 Henry and Irene’s divorce attorneys play an important role.
 He ensures the couple’s settlement agreement explicitly addresses issues such as financial obligations for college education costs.
 Say Harry’s divorce lawyer negotiated a settlement agreement that imposed no age limit on Harry’s obligation.
 Then, the probate court can order Harry to continue making such payments beyond the boys’ twenty-first birthday.
 The parties and their attorneys may neglect to address payment of college expenses in the settlement agreement.
 In that case, the probate court has broad latitude to impose that obligation on parents.